hpesciotti/bffs-brazilian-finger-foods/README.md

 ### **2.6.
 Marketing Techniques**

 BFFs employs a digital techniques for marketing.
-The website integrates SEO principles to enhance visibility, while a [Facebook Businnes Page](https://www.facebook.com/profile.php?id=61571720907799) are used to build brand awareness and promotional future campaigns.
+The website integrates **SEO (Search Engine Optimisation)** principles to enhance visibility, while a [**Facebook Businnes Page**](https://www.facebook.com/profile.php?id=61571720907799) are used to build brand awareness and promotional future campaigns.
 The main goal of the marketing strategy was to benchmark against popular Brazilian food brands, to come up with a product with a design evokes a sense of craving and comfort, using keywords, appealing images and colours that resonate with the target audience.
 Regarding the facebook an initial call to action post was published with appealing images from the sold products.

+In addition to this, **sitemap.xml** and **robots.txt** files are included to increase the site's visibility.
+These files are essential for **SEO**.
+The sitemap.xml was generated using [XML Sitemap](https://www.xml-sitemaps.com/) and included in the root folder of the project.
+A robots.txt file was created in the root folder to instruct search engine crawlers on how to access and crawl the site's pages.

 ![Facebook Post](documentation/showcase/facebook_post.png)